dailystory/docs/articles/campaigns/index.md

 description: Campaigns are the cornerstone of DailyStory
 ---
 #Campaigns
-Campaigns are the cornerstone of DailyStory - everything in DailyStory first starts with a campaign.
+Campaigns are the cornerstone of DailyStory - everything in DailyStory is associated back to a campaign.

 [Contacts](/contacts) are assigned to campaigns as leads.
-All capabilities around reporting,and account activity are associated with a campaign.
+All capabilities around reporting and account activity are associated with a campaign.

 ![Campaigns](/articles/campaigns/campaigns-01.png "Campaigns")